 The city of Alta is the largest city in the Finnmark county of Norway and one of the most northerly cities in the world.
-Whilst it may look like a fairly unremarkable sort of place, rest assured that the city has a lot to offer its visitors, from museums, restaurants and historical sites to being one of the best places across Norway from which to see the Northern Lights.
+Alta has a lot to offer its visitors, from museums, restaurants and historical sites to being one of the best locations across Norway from which to see the Northern Lights.

-Outside these magnificent natural displays there is still much to do and see in Alta itself.
-The town is home to one of the most extensive areas of pre-historic rock carvings in Northern Europe which has been protected by UNESCO.
-The spectacular Northern Lights Cathedral is also worth a visit – a stunning architectural creation built in 2013 which was designed to mirror the appearance of the cascading waves of the Northern Lights.
+Outside these magnificent natural displays, there is still much to do and see in Alta itself.
+The town is home to one of the most extensive areas of pre-historic rock carvings in Northern Europe dating from around 4,200 to 500 BC, which has been given the status of a UNESCO World Heritage Site.
+The spectacular Northern Lights Cathedral is also well worth a visit – a stunning architectural creation built in 2013 designed to mirror the appearance of the cascading waves of the Northern Lights.

-Outside the city, visitors can make the most of this dazzling Arctic scenery, enjoying a range of activities such as snowmobiling and husky sledding that make the most of the surrounding Finnmark plateau.
+Outside the city, visitors can make the most of this dazzling Arctic scenery surrounding Finnmark plateau, by enjoying a range of activities such as snowmobiling and husky sledding.
 Sorrisniva Igloo Hotel is also located just 20km outside the town which showcases spectacular ice and snow designs and gives you the opportunity to spend the night in an icy cold room – an experience we are sure will be a memorable one.

-Image credits: Innovation Norway & Terje Rakke Nordic Life & Visitnorway.com
+Image credits: Innovation Norway & Terje Rakke Nordic Life & Visitnorway.com, Roger Johansen

 The Aurora Zone was born from a desire to share Mother Nature’s greatest wonder with our clients.
 We’ve explored the destinations, researched the science, and fallen in love with the Scandinavian way of life.
 It’s our mission to pass this knowledge on to you, providing you with the very best chance of experiencing the magic for yourself on your Northern Lights holiday.